fieldtrip/website/tutorial/preprocessing.md

 ---
-title: Trigger-based trial selection
+title: Preprocessing - Segmenting and reading trial-based EEG and MEG data
 tags: [tutorial, meg, raw, preprocessing, meg-language]
 ---

-# Trigger-based trial selection
+# Preprocessing - Segmenting and reading trial-based EEG and MEG data

 ## Introduction

-This tutorial describes how to define epochs-of-interest (trials) from your recorded MEG-data, and how to apply the different preprocessing steps.
+This tutorial describes how to define epochs-of-interest (trials) from MEG data, and how to apply the different preprocessing steps.
 This tutorial does not show yet how to analyze (e.g., average) your data.

-If you are interested in how to do preprocessing on your data prior to segmenting it into trials, you can check the [Preprocessing - Reading continuous data](/tutorial/continuous) tutorial.
-There, you can also find information about how to preprocess EEG data.
-If you want to learn how to segment EEG data into trials, check the tutorial on [Preprocessing of EEG data and computing ERPs](/tutorial/preprocessing_erp).
+If you are interested in how to do preprocessing on your data prior to segmenting it into trials, you can check the [Preprocessing - Reading continuous data](/tutorial/continuous) tutorial, which also introduces some preprocessing options that are specific for EEG.
+If you want to learn how to segment continuous data into trials, check the [Preprocessing of EEG data and computing ERPs](/tutorial/preprocessing_erp) tutorial.

 ## Background